om2-ws22/website/_sources/docs/programming-toolkit.md

 ## Visual Studio Code

 Visual Studio Code (also called Code) is a powerful source code editor which runs on your desktop and is available for Windows, macOS and Linux.
-It comes with a rich ecosystem of extensions for Python.

 :::{note}
 Visual Studio Code is a code editor that can be used with a variety of programming languages including Python.